-

 Collection: Sweat

-What is sweat and what properties do sweat fabrics have?
+What is sweatshirt fabric and what properties do sweatshirt fabrics have?

-Sweat is a knitted fabric.
-Sweat fabric is therefore not woven but knitted, which is why the material is so stretchy and elastic.
-As a knitted fabric, sweat is characterized by the small loops that are intertwined with one another.
-The stitch runs parallel to the selvedge.
-In comparison to other knitted fabrics, such as jersey, sweat fabric has an additional knitted lining thread on the back, which is roughened depending on the way it is made, which gives the textile a wonderfully fluffy feel on the back.
-Due to the manufacturing process, sweat is usually a little heavier and less elastic than other knitted fabrics.
-Cotton is usually used as the raw material in production.
-This natural fiber gives the textile its stability, while being breathable, skin-friendly and absorbent.
-To ensure additional elasticity, so-called blended fabrics made of cotton and elastane are produced.
-This has the advantage that the material returns to its original shape after the stretching process.
-Sweat fabrics thus offer the high degree of freedom of movement that is so highly valued in sports and leisure activities.
-The roughened back not only makes the material feel thicker, but also keeps the heat well inside the textile.
+Sweatshirt fabric is a knitted fabric.
+Therefore, sweatshirt fabric is not woven but knitted, which is why it has such good stretch and elasticity.
+As a knitted fabric, sweatshirt fabric is characterized by its interlocking small loops.
+The stitches run parallel to the selvedge.
+Compared to other knitted fabrics, such as jersey, sweatshirt fabric has an additional knitted lining thread on the reverse side, which, depending on the manufacturing process, is brushed, giving the fabric a wonderfully soft and fluffy feel.
+Due to its manufacturing process, sweatshirt fabric is usually somewhat heavier and less elastic than other knitted fabrics.
+Cotton is most commonly used as the base material in its production.
+This natural fiber gives the fabric its stability while also making it breathable, skin-friendly, and absorbent.
+To provide additional elasticity, so-called blends of cotton and elastane are used.
+This has the advantage that the material returns to its original shape after being stretched.
+Sweatshirt fabrics thus offer the high freedom of movement that is so highly valued in sports and leisure activities.
+Thanks to the roughened back, the material not only feels thicker, but also retains heat well inside the textile.

-Which DIY sewing projects is sweat fabric suitable for?
+For which DIY sewing projects is sweatshirt fabric suitable?

-Sweat fabrics are particularly suitable for making warm and cozy sports and leisure clothing.
-The most popular DIY sewing projects with this material include:
+Sweatshirt fabric is particularly suitable for making warm and cozy sportswear and leisurewear.
+Some of the most popular DIY sewing projects using this material include:

 - Collage Jackets